Bhindi Bhaji Recipe

 Frequently Asked Questions

-Okra tends to get slimy when they have moisture in it, so make sure you pat it dry completely after washing.
-I like to wash the okra a day prior to cooking so that it is totally free of moisture.
+Okra tends to get slimy when moist, so pat it dry completely after washing.
+I also like to wash the okra a day before cooking so that it is free of moisture.

-Your hands should be completely dry too while chopping it.
-Use a sharp knife to cut bhindi and keep wiping the knife with a paper towel as soon as it starts to get sticky.
+Your hands should also be completely dry while chopping it.
+Use a sharp knife to cut bhindi, and keep wiping the knife with a paper towel as soon as it starts to get sticky.

-While cooking, do not add any water.
+Do not add water while cooking.
 If you follow these tips, your okra will not turn slimy after cooking.

 Serving Suggestions

-Serve bhendi chi bhaji along with a simple dal and phulka for your everyday meals.
+Serve bhendi chi bhaji with a simple dal and phulka for your everyday meals.

-You can also pack it in the lunch box with Tawa Paratha or Lachha Paratha.
-Serving it with bhakri is also a great option.
+You can also pack it in the lunch box with Plain Tawa Paratha or Lachha Paratha.
+Serving it with Jowar Bhakri is also a great option.

-Bhindi bhaji tastes great with a simple dal rice combination.
+Bhindi bhaji pairs well with a simple dal-rice combination.
 Serve roasted papad on the side for a hearty meal.

 You Might Also Like